Want to learn more about how to get TEFL certification and teach English abroad or online? You’ve come to the right place!

 You’ve probably seen TEFL pop up a time or two when researching teaching abroad, along with other popular in-person and online ESL certifications like TESL, TESOL and CELTA.

-When it comes to researching the different requirements and qualifications for teach abroad jobs, you might see all of these terms used interchangeably.
+You’ve probably seen When it comes to researching the different requirements and qualifications for teaching jobs abroad, you might see all of these terms used interchangeably.
 That’s a big no-no, though.

 They’re really quite different from each other.

 Let’s get into how and why they’re not one and the same: